tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 end architecture Behavioral;
 ```

-2. Implement a four-bit binary counter on the Coolrunner-II board.
-Display its value on the 7-segment display, connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected.
+2. Connect clock enable, binary counter, and hex to seven-segment decoder sub-blocks.
+Map `g_NPERIOD` generic to a hexadecimal value from preparation tasks table, map `g_NBIT` to 4, and copy VHDL file of seven-segment decoder and Coolrunner UCF file to the working folder.
+Display 4-bit binary counter value on the 7-segment display, connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected by JP1 jumper.

-   Test all period values for `clock_enable` module from preparation task table.

    ![ise_binary_cnt_top](../../Images/ise_binary_cnt_top.png)
    ![ise_binary_cnt_gates](../../Images/ise_binary_cnt_gates.png)

+    > If top level module in Xilinx ISE has not changed automatically, do it manually: right click to **top - Behavioral (top.vhd)** line and select **Set as Top Module**.
+    >

+3. Implement a four-bit binary counter to the Coolrunner-II board.
+Test all `g_NPERIOD` period values from preparation task table.

 ## 6 Clean project and synchronize git